HOW TO PLAY WORDTRAILS

 Games create new worlds for people to enter and explore where we all agree to play by new rules.

-children remind us that games have a long and beautiful history of offering worlds of imagination and pretend.
+While the word “game” may have become synonymous with winning and losing, children remind us that games have a long and beautiful history of offering worlds of imagination and pretend.

 This game offers the chance to imagine and explore a world where there is no such thing as explanation.